 - Cell Phones – If an employer requires its employees to use their personal cell phones for work, California law requires the employer to reimburse a reasonable percentage of the employees’ cell phone bills.

 Contingency Fee Arrangement | “NO WIN – NO FEE”

-The Law Offices of John F. McCarthy offers a “NO WIN – NO FEE” contingency fee arrangement for most employment cases.
+McCarthy Law offers a “NO WIN – NO FEE” contingency fee arrangement for most employment cases.
 That empowers you to tap into the power of being represented by a respected employment law firm which helps the “Little Guy” level the playing field.
 Having an unpaid wages employment law firm on your side makes the individual employee as powerful as the employer.